noatsecure/Invidious-on-Command/README.md

 YouTube channels are shown in the results and can be selected in the same manner as a video index.
 Upon selecting a channel, another set of results will be shown from the channel's page, allowing you to select any of the videos shown.

 ## Pages
 This script allows you to browse multiple pages of results.
-Enter the `]` or right bracket character to move forward one page, or enter the `[` (left bracket character) to move back to the previous page.
+Enter the `]` (right bracket character) to move forward one page, or enter the `[` (left bracket character) to move back to the previous page.

 ## Reload
 Sometimes you will search and there will be no results.
 In this instance you can enter the `rr` string to reload the results.
 Note that this script will only show what your particular Invidious shows, so any issues will need to be fixed on the instance's end.

+## Quitting
+Enter the `qq` command to exit the script.